DeathstrokeN/Non-linear-predictive-control-NMPC/README.md

 Specifications desired :
 - The parameters Hp, Hc and Lambda are adjustable.
-- Future set points are assumed to be equal to the current set point.
 - The motor cannot supply torques smaller than -1.5 N·m or larger than 1.5 N·m.
 - No static error following a step disturbance.
 - The observer : an extended Kalman filter.